9 rue du Vin, 67430 Diemeringen, France Diemeringen (judaisme-alsalor.fr)

 Plus d'infosSite

-Rue des femmes, 67310 Balbronn Balbronn (judaisme-alsalor.fr)
+39 rue des Femmes, 67310 Balbronn Balbronn (judaisme-alsalor.fr)

 Plus d'infosRégion

 Jews settled in Pergola in the thirteenth century.
-The building which housed the synagogue can still be seen on Via Don Minzoni, 9.
+The building that housed the synagogue can still be seen on Via Don Minzoni, 9.
 A Jewish cemetery was identified on the road to Mezzanotte, an excavation operation is ongoing.

 Plus d'infosSite